jp1884/techvolution-vegas-baby/wCant-Get-Better/looking-in-mirror.md

 Because Life has a mortal enemy.

-That enemy is named entropy, the natural law that makes everything, from stars to mountains, trees to dogs, eventually, degrade into dust.
+That enemy is named entropy, the natural law that makes everything, from stars to mountains, trees to dogs, eventually degrade into dust.
 Entropy can act as quickly as an earthquake or as slowly as an ice age, but it's always making the Universe a hard place to live in.
 Entropy is why Life's rags to riches tale had so many pitfalls, struggles, and five mass extinctions.

 And yet, Life survives!